Silkeborg IF: 2018–19 1st Division Title

-In the 2018–19 Danish 1st Division Silkeborg IF were crowned champions of the First Division for a third time, ensuring a return to the Danish Superliga for the 2019–20 season following a one-year absence.
+In the 2018–19 Danish 1st Division Silkeborg were crowned champions of the First Division for a third time, ensuring a return to the Danish Superliga for the 2019–20 season following a one-year absence.

 Danish Striker Ronnie Schwartz was the league's top scorer for Silkeborg with 17 league goals registered; sharing the golden boot with Roskilde's Emil Nielsen.

-They secured the league title with 61 points, only 1 point clear of nearest rivals Viborg FF ensuring an automatic return to the Superliga.
+They secured the league title with 61 points, only 1 point clear of nearest rivals Viborg, ensuring an automatic return to the Superliga.

 From promotion to Europe

-As Silkeborg IF won promotion to the Danish Superliga in 2021, many experts expected the club to continue its status as a yo-yo club and be in a relegation battle, but head coach Kent Nielsen managed to impress this time in the top division.
+As Silkeborg won promotion to the Danish Superliga in 2021, many experts expected the club to continue its status as a yo-yo club and be in a relegation battle, but head coach Kent Nielsen managed to impress this time in the top division.
 His attacking style of play with focus on possession and short passing game meant that the club qualified for the championship play-offs for the first time in the club's recent history.
 Especially the attacking trio, Nicolai Vallys, Sebastian Jørgensen and Nicklas Helenius – often referred to as "VHS" – impressed with many goals and assists.

 One of the reasons for Silkeborg's success was seen as their ability to hold on to key players during the 2021–22 winter break, despite interest for Tobias Salquist and Rasmus Carstensen.
-In the play-offs, Silkeborg managed to beat both FC Copenhagen and Brøndby in historic fashion during the same week.
+In the play-offs, Silkeborg managed to beat both Copenhagen and Brøndby in historic fashion during the same week.
 Brøndby were defeated 3–0 and Copenhagen, who had not lost the previous eight games, were beaten 3–1.
 Ultimately, the season finished in third place and their first bronze medals since 2000–01, as Silkeborg were considered the most "entertaining" and "well-playing" team in the Superliga.

 Due to the 2022 Russian invasion of Ukraine, all Russian teams were excluded from European tournaments by UEFA.
 This meant that the Danish Cup winners entered the final qualifying round for the UEFA Europa League.
-When FC Midtjylland won the 2021–22 Danish Cup, and at the same time finished in second place in the Superliga, which now gave access to UEFA Champions League qualification, Silkeborg secured Europa League qualification by virtue of their third-place Superliga finish.
+When Midtjylland won the 2021–22 Danish Cup, and at the same time finished in second place in the Superliga, which now gave access to UEFA Champions League qualification, Silkeborg secured Europa League qualification by virtue of their third-place Superliga finish.

+On 9 May 2024, Silkeborg won their second Danish Cup, having previously won it in 2001, with Oliver Sonne scoring the only goal in the final against AGF at Parken Stadium in Copenhagen.